phillippmueller/flood_adaptation_behavior/README.md

 #### assumption: At equal frequency, Florida has heavier storms than New York
 #### hypothesis: Florida is suffering from disaster fatigue
 #### expected findings: Effect of disaster experience on adaptatin is lower in Florida compared to New York
+- only look int non-stuctural adaptation measures since florida has stricter building codes
+- what about individual v interactive adaptation measures?
+- do a sensitivity check with Wachington state
+- potential hypothesis: we are expecting specific adaptation measures to be affacted by disaster fatigue more than others (reasoning from lit review)
 #### cnoclusion: Community disaster fatigue is posing a type of soft limit to adaptaion

 ## working questions: